 As children grow and develop, they become more interested in relationships and sex.
 One way they do this is through sexting.
-Sexting is the sharing and receiving of sexually explicit messages and nude or partially nude images via cellphone.
-Sexts may be sent as regular text messages or through apps, like Snapchat, and WhatsApp.
+Sexting is the sharing and receiving of sexually explicit messages and nude or partially nude images via cell phone.
+Sexts may be sent as regular text messages through apps, like Snapchat, and WhatsApp or through online games.
 Teens may sext for a variety of reasons.
 They may be trying to establish intimacy with a boyfriend or girlfriend, impress a crush, or be funny.
-Others may feel pressured into sexting by boyfriends or girlfriends who may threaten to break up with them if they don't send a picture.
+Others may feel pressured into sexting by online or offline boyfriends or girlfriends who may threaten to break up with them if they don’t send a picture.

 Teens may not believe or be able to foresee a situation in which the person they send a sext to chooses to share that image with others.
 However, it does happen and the consequences can be academically, socially, and emotionally devastating.

-Teens that sext may get in trouble at school, be bullied or harassed, or, in extreme cases, get in legal trouble.
+Teens who sext may be at risk for things like sextortion, getting in trouble at school, being bullied or harassed, or, in extreme cases, getting in legal trouble.